 Water and purified effluent are valued by using the weighted average method, at the lowest of purified cost and net realisable value, insofar as it is stored and controlled in reservoirs at year-end.

 Unsold properties

-Unsold properties are valued at Fair Value as determined at year end.
+Unsold properties are measured at the lower of cost and the current replacement value as determined at year end.